Anderson Bridge (Singapore): History

 In the late 1800s, only one bridge, Cavenagh Bridge, served as the main link between the commercial area and the residential area across the Singapore River.
 Following an increase of both foot and vehicular traffic, a second bridge was needed to aid Cavenagh Bridge in managing the traffic across the river; Cavenagh Bridge was also too low for boats to travel under during high tide.
-Initial plans for a second way to cross the river had been previously discussed as early as 1901, where the results of the Singapore River Commission suggested either enlarging Cavenagh Bridge or building a new bridge.
-In 1902, Municipal Engineer Robert Peirce recommended the construction of a second bridge, but was unsuccessful.
+Initial plans for a second way to cross the river had been previously discussed as early as 1901, where the results of the Singapore River Commission suggested either widening Cavenagh Bridge or building a new bridge.
+In 1902, municipal engineer Robert Peirce recommended the construction of a second bridge, but was unsuccessful.

-It was not until 1904, when the Government formed a committee consisting of Peirce, Municipal Commissioner A. J. W. Watkins, and acting Colonial Engineer F. S. B. Gaffney, (Note: Watkins and Gaffney are referred to by their last names in the source.
+It was not until 1904, when the government formed a committee consisting of Peirce, municipal commissioner A. J. W. Watkins, and acting colonial engineer F. S. B. Gaffney, (Note: Watkins and Gaffney are referred to by their last names in the source.
 For Watkins' initials, see this source.
 For Gaffney's initials, see this source.) that research for the location of the second bridge began.
 In the end, the committee recommended an area near the mouth of the river, which was subsequently accepted by the government.
-The cost of the bridge was divided between the Commission and the British Government, who contributed $100,000 and $137,000, respectively.
+The cost of the bridge was divided between the Commission and the British government, who contributed $100,000 and $137,000, respectively.
 The Tramway Company contributed $3,000 as a grant for running electricity across the bridge.
 In October 1907, the Municipal Commission awarded the contract for the superstructure of the new bridge to Messrs.
 Howarth Erskine and Company, at the cost of $25,000.